Certifying Set Attractivity for Discrete-Time Uncertain Nonlinear Switched Systems: Nonlinear Case Study: AMR Dynamics

 Consider the nonlinear continuous-time dynamic model proposed by \cite{anderson2025failure} to capture the time evolution of antibiotic-susceptible and antibiotic-resistant bacterial populations in the host, in the presence of immune-system response and antibiotics:

 where $s$ is the drug–susceptible subpopulation and $b$ denotes the total bacterial load given by susceptible and resistant subpopulations.
 The states are constrained to the feasible domain $\X := \{(b,s)\in\mathbb{R}^2:\ 0 \le s \le b \le N\}$.
-All subpopulations have net growth rate $\alpha>0$, affected by a logistic term with carrying capacity $N>0$.
+All subpopulations have net growth rate $\alpha>0$, affected by a logistic term with carrying capacity $N>0$ (i.e., we are assuming there is no \emph{cost of resistance}, see \citealt{gandra2014economic}).
 The killing rate due to the host immune response is $I(b)=\beta\,\tfrac{K}{K+b}$, where $\beta>\alpha$ is the maximum killing rate and $K<N$ is the total bacterial load yielding half-maximal rate.
 The antibiotic killing rate is the Hill-type function $D(u)$, where $u$ is the antibiotic concentration, and the antibiotic-induced resistance rate is the threshold function $M(u)$; see \cite{anderson2025failure} for details.

-We consider here two modes with different constant antibiotic levels: immune response alone, with $u\equiv 0$; immune response plus antibiotic dosing, with $u\equiv u_M$, where $u_M$ is the Minimum Inhibitory Concentration (MIC) of the antibiotic \citep{kowalska2021minimum}.
+We consider here two modes with different constant antibiotic levels: immune response alone, with $u\equiv 0$ (mode~1); immune response plus antibiotic dosing, with $u\equiv u_M$ (mode~2), where $u_M$ is the Minimum Inhibitory Concentration (MIC) of the antibiotic \citep{kowalska2021minimum}.
 Denoting the state by $z=(b,s)\in \X$, we consider the continuous-time nonlinear switched system

 with